 solves this by running as a separate, self-triggered luablock that

-over UDP — one per sample, ready for
+one message per sample, ready for PlotJuggler's

-PlotJuggler's UDP server input.
-The RT chain
+UDP server input.
+The RT chain never touches a socket.

 Setup